 - Use consistent naming across every platform: your website, LinkedIn, Crunchbase, Wikipedia, and industry directories should all reference the same brand name and description

-- Optimize your Google Knowledge Panel by verifying your business and keeping the information current, as Google’s Knowledge Graph feeds into multiple AI systems
+- Optimize your Google Knowledge Panel by verifying your business and keeping the information current

 - Cross-reference your entities so that your products, founders, and parent company all link to each other in structured databases